shellyasia/www/en/docs/shelly-1-gen4.md

 ## User Interface

 ### Inputs
-- **One (Control) Button**
+- One (Control) Button:
-  - Press and hold for 5 seconds: Enter AP mode and enable Bluetooth connection.
+  - Press and hold for 5 seconds → Enter Access Point mode and enable Bluetooth.
-  - Press and hold for 10 seconds: Factory reset the device.
+  - Press and hold for 10 seconds → Factory reset.
-  - Press 5 times consecutively: Switch from Matter firmware to Zigbee mode.
+  - Press 5 times consecutively → Switch from Matter firmware to Zigbee.
-  - Press 3 times consecutively: Enter Zigbee inclusion mode (active for 2 minutes; visible in HA platform via Zigbee Hub).
+  - Press 3 times consecutively → Enter Zigbee inclusion mode (active for 2 minutes; visible in Zigbee hub).

 ### Outputs
-- **LED (Monochrome Indicator)**
+- LED (monocolor) Indicator:
   - AP enabled, Wi-Fi disabled: 1 sec ON / 1 sec OFF
   - Wi-Fi enabled but not connected: 1 sec ON / 3 sec OFF
   - Connected to Wi-Fi network: Constantly ON